N7Huntsman/CombatExtendedShields/README.md

 Assault Shield:
 Recipe: 60 x Steel, 4 x Components
 Description: An advanced composite shield with a suite of integrated sensors, the assault shield was designed for military units likely to find themselves engaged in extremely close-quarters combat.
 Far smaller than a full-sized ballistic shield, it trades coverage for mobility.
 Though capable of stopping handgun and rifle rounds, its small size leaves the user very little to hide behind should they find themselves under sustained fire.

+Tactical Shield:
+Recipe: 30 x Chemfuel, 70 x Leather/Textile
+Description: A "soft" medium-sized ballistic shield, made from reinforced textile materials rather than metal.
+Though offering less ballistic protection than the assault shield, it offers wider coverage at a fraction of the weight.